ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Intune – Intune can remotely wipe, reset and remove a device from Azure AD.
 These functions are controlled by role-based administration, permitting only certain administrators to control these settings.
 * Windows Remote Management (WinRM) – WinRM is the Microsoft implementation of the WS-Management Protocol, a standard Simple Object Access Protocol (SOAP) based, firewall-friendly protocol that allows hardware and Operating Systems from different vendors to interoperate.
 * WS-Management protocol - The WS-Management protocol specification provides a common way for systems to access and exchange management information across an IT infrastructure.
 WinRM and Intelligent Platform Management Interface (IPMI), along with the Event Collector are components of the Windows Hardware Management features.
-* Windows Remote Assistance – Windows Remote Assistance in Windows 10 uses the Remote Desktop Protocol (RDP) protocol to provide a remote desktop connection that is interactive between the locally logged on user and a remote user.
+* Windows Remote Assistance – Windows Remote Assistance in Windows 10 uses the Remote Desktop Protocol (RDP) protocol to provide a Remote Desktop connection that is interactive between the locally logged on user and a remote user.
 * Remote Desktop – Remote Desktop enables a user to remotely logon interactively to a workstation from another computer with a supported Remote Desktop client.
 * Remote Control – Remote control options are limited to the following:
   * TeamViewer which is a paid service that fully integrates in Intune.